cherrynoize/clone/README.md

-# Clone backup utility
+# Clone backup automation utility

-A more easily accessible backup tool with focus on consistency and automation.
+An easily accessible backup automation tool with focus on consistency and automation.

-#### Fast, simple, just *rsync* -- except less scary.
+#### Fast, simple, just *rsync*--except less scary.

-## Why rsync again?
+## Disclaimer

+clone is alpha at best.
+I've been extensively testing it on my machine, but still:
+- run jobs in verbose mode first and check found maps carefully to see if they were properly identified;
+- always execute using dry-run option first;
+- be wary of the recovery option.

+This still needs more testing before it can be called complete.

+Please open an issue or PR if you find any bug or other nuance in the program.

+## A quick word

-Maybe you think you have no need for this application, especially if you already mastered a certain degree of confidence using rsync.
-And that is by all means correct.
-If you're comfortable running rsync commands and using it to automate tasks you can close this tab now.
-If you, on the other hand, wanted a simpler and more effective way of configuring backup tasks and automated syncs using separate job files to define each task and verifying they are carried out as expected after execution, you may want to look into this.
+If you're comfortable running rsync commands to automate tasks you probably don't *need* this.
+But if you wanted a simpler and more effective way of handling backups and automated synchronization using separate config files for each task, implementing auto-tar compression (and therefore data encryption), structured script execution, incremental backups and easy setup recovery, then you may want to look into this.

-While rsync's versatility makes it by far one of the most powerful file-copying tools out there, this humble bash script aims at reducing your mind's overhead by turning manual execution of the whole dull backup process into a pre-arranged mindless background job which you hopefully never have to worry about ever again (unless you want to).
+While rsync's versatility makes it one of the most powerful file-copying tools out there, this humble bash script aims at reducing your mind's overhead by turning manual execution of the whole dull backup process into a pre-arranged mindless background job which you hopefully never have to worry about ever again.

 ## Usage